Brazil blocks Musk’s X after company refuses to name local representative amid feud with judge

 “Yes, of course, they have the same owner, Elon Musk, but it is discretionary to consider Starlink as part of the same economic group as Twitter (X).
 They have no connection, they have no integration,” Belli said.

-Ortutay reported from San Francisco and Biller from Rio.
-AP writer Mauricio Savarese contributed from Sao Paulo.
+AP writers Barbara Ortutay reported from San Francisco and David Biller from Rio.
+Savarese contributed from Sao Paulo.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.